camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 4. Use annotations from [zeebe-process-test](https://github.com/camunda-cloud/zeebe-process-test/) to check whether your expectations about the state of the process are met.
 5. Use mocking of your choice, e.g. [Mockito](http://mockito.org) to mock service methods and verify that services are called as expected.

-A test can now look like the following example:
+A test can now look like the following example.
+The [complete source code is available on GitHub](https://github.com/camunda-community-hub/camunda-cloud-examples/blob/main/twitter-review-java-springboot/src/test/java/org/camunda/community/examples/twitter/TestTwitterProcess.java):

 ```java
 @SpringBootTest